 |3 meters||1 min/meter ascent to the surface||10 minutes (66%) + 1 min/meter ascent to the surface|

 Running the table on Cochran EMC-20H

 I hope you found this information useful but by no means use these examples for diving.
 Look for proper training in a recognized diving agency.
-This post is only for educational propose.
+This post is only for educational purposes.

 Planning the dive in the field with DiveSoft DC

-The table generate by the DC is a little bit more conservative of what we have been discussed above, none the less, this is within the range.
+The table generated by the DC is a little bit more conservative than what we have discussed above, none the less, this is within the range.